broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 	$ conda activate abc-env

-- Use `workflow/envs/release.yml` if you'd like the same exact conda environment
+- Use `workflow/envs/release.yml` if you'd like the exact same abc conda environment as when ABC was released (we recommend using the abcenv.yml for most cases)

 Running ABC
 -----------